programming-notes/javascript-from-ruby-challenge/05-collections/02-array-operations.md

 JavaScript implements `join()` and `split()` in much the same way as Ruby.

-`Array.join()` takes a `String` called a `separator` as its input and returns a `String` formed by converting each element of the `Array` to a `String`, and then combining them into a single string separated by the `separator`.
+`Array.join()` takes a `String` called a _separator_ as its input and returns a `String` formed by converting each element of the `Array` to a `String`, and then combining them into a single string separated by the separator.
 That might sound confusing, but an example will make it pretty clear:

 ```javascript
 [1,2,3].join(",");